wifisensing/PicoScenes-Manual/source/installation.rst

 Checking for upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Checking-for-upgrade is a built-in feature of PicoScenes, and it is trigger in every launch *if the internet connection is available*.
-To manually check for upgrade, just perform the following steps:
+PicoScenes has a built-in feature to check for upgrades, which is triggered during every launch if an internet connection is available.
+To manually check for upgrades, follow these steps:

-    - Connect to internet, making sure that no special steps, such as the web-based logging, are required to open a website from browser.
+    - Ensure that you have an internet connection and that no special steps, such as web-based authentication, are required to open a website in your browser.
-    - Simply Run PicoScenes in the CLI without any program options, and wait a while.
+    - Open a terminal and run `PicoScenes` without any program options.
+    - Wait for a while, and if an upgrade is available, PicoScenes will display an upgrade hint message.
+See the screenshot below.
-    - If there is a upgrade available, PicoScenes will show a upgrade-hint message like shown below.
-We suggest you to check the change log to what see which part of PicoScenes is affected.
+    - We recommend checking the change log to see which parts of PicoScenes are affected by the upgrade.

         .. figure:: /images/PicoScenes_check_upgrade.png
             :figwidth: 800px